 Next, it was time to experiment with flavoring.
 Some of the recipes I’d found called for a frightening amount of Morton’s Tender Quick, a brand of curing salt that contains salt, sugar, sodium nitrate, sodium nitrite and other curing agents.
 The first batch I made called for 3 tablespoons of the stuff, and the result was such a salty product that it was nearly inedible.
 Other recipes called for Accent seasoning which is essentially MSG.

-How To Emulsify Meat For Homemade Bologna
+How To Make Homemade Bologna

 - 3 pounds chuck roast (or ground beef if you don't have a meat grinder)